CrackTheEgg/CrackTheEgg/README.md

 * From simple triggers ➝ to distributed systems ➝ to ethical impact
 * From services ➝ to systems ➝ to ecosystems

-This is'nt about just learning AWS — it's about learning to **think as architect's would**.
+It's not just about learning AWS — it's about learning to **think like an architect**: with clarity, empathy, and a global perspective.

 ---